marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/04-object-basics/01-object/article.md

 # Objects

-As we know from the chapter <info:types>, there are eight data types in JavaScript.
-Seven of them are called "primitive", because their values contain only a single thing (be it a string or a number or whatever).

-In contrast, objects are used to store keyed collections of various data and more complex entities.
-In JavaScript, objects penetrate almost every aspect of the language.
-So we must understand them first before going in-depth anywhere else.

-An object can be created with figure brackets `{…}` with an optional list of *properties*.
-A property is a "key: value" pair, where `key` is a string (also called a "property name"), and `value` can be anything.

 We can imagine an object as a cabinet with signed files.
 Every piece of data is stored in its file by the key.
 It's easy to find a file by its name or add/remove a file.

 ![](object.svg)